sweattep/modern_quotes/README.md

 >his identity is Jewish and Mediterranean

+>physical activity has to be done 3–5 times/week and for at least 20 min to be effective and should involve aerobic, resistance exercises, or a combination of both

+>Preventing weight gain and obesity, which are linked to increased cancer risk

 >There was no field.
 I just wanted to learn how to do something well.

 >You know you're a good leader, if people follow you, if only out of a sense of curiousity